Tanks of the United States in the Cold War: T92

 The T92 Light Tank was designed in the 1950s by Aircraft Armaments as an airborne/airdropped replacement for the much heavier M41 Walker Bulldog.
 The main gun was a 76 mm cannon on a low profile turret.
 It had a crew of four with a semi-automatic loading system.

-Study of the Soviet PT-76 led to a new swimming requirement for light tanks, for which the design could not be modified and thus the T-92 was never used.
+Study of the Soviet PT-76 led to a new swimming requirement for light tanks, for which the design could not be modified, and thus the T-92 was never used.

 M551 Sheridan

 Plans started to build an even lighter replacement mounting the same gun, resulting in the T-71 and T-92 test designs.
-Two prototypes of the 19 ton T-92 were later ordered.
+Two prototypes of the 19 ton T-92 were ordered.
 However, as the prototypes were entering testing, information about the new Soviet PT-76 tank became available.
-The PT-76 was amphibious, and soon there were demands that any US light tank be able to swim as well.
-The T-92 was already in the prototype stage and could not be easily refitted for this role, so the design of an entirely new system started as the XM551.
+The PT-76 was amphibious, and soon there were demands that any U.S. light tank be able to swim as well.
+The T-92 was already in the prototype stage and could not be easily refitted for this role, so the design of an entirely new system started as the XM551 Sheridan.

-The need for even lighter weight than the T-92 presented the design with a particularly difficult problem; guns capable of defeating modern tanks at reasonable ranges were so large that they demanded a large vehicle to carry them, so large that they couldn't really be used as a "light" tank.
-The use of HEAT rounds instead of conventional penetrating ammunition could address this, but HEAT rounds work better at larger calibers.
-Gun weight is typically the product of caliber and muzzle velocity, so in the case of the XM551 they sacrificed the muzzle velocity, producing the low-velocity but relatively large-caliber 152 mm M81.
-HEAT rounds fired by the M81 could defeat any contemporary tank at shorter ranges, but its low velocity made it difficult to use at longer ranges, especially against moving targets.
-The large low-velocity gun was also ideal for infantry support, where higher performance anti-tank guns would often fire right through soft targets and their small-caliber guns left little room for explosive filler.
-The M81 would thus be ideal for both direct fire support as well as short-distance anti-tank engagements.